coolbrett/espn-fantasy-basketball-discord-bot/README.md

 - Once deployed, scaling vertically seems to be the better and cheaper way.
     I want to each discord server to have their own instance of the bot
+- Injury rate cannot be done using the espn_api -- the game_played field gets marked to 100 if they play one game that week, not all